andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Both of these were possible with custom code or third party library code (Ruby gems) before, but having native support in Rails was a differentiator.
 Native support meant more real world use, bug fixes, improved documentation, and a longer term commitment to supporting these features.

-Having `disable_joins` as a consistent pattern also helped with comprehension by the team.
-Enabling "learn how it works once, then re-use it all over the codebase."
+Having `disable_joins` as a consistent pattern also helped with comprehension by the team, enabling "learn how it works once, then re-use it all over the codebase."

 Due to the increase in SELECT queries (and loss of join efficiency), the team had concerns about additional read query volume.
 Fortunately the team had a load testing tool in place and was able to verify through load testing that the additional read queries performed would not be a problem.